For price enquiries, please contact us for a quote on any of our technologies:

 DC-STIMULATOR MOBILE - transcranial electrical stimulation for use in clinical routines

 The DC-STIMULATOR MOBILE is a clinical simulator designed to be used in clinics and practices.
-Using this device, doctors and psychologists can carry out transcranial direct current stimulation (tDCS) using weak currents up to 2mA over 15-30 minutes.
+Using this device, doctors and psychologists can apply transcranial direct current stimulation (tDCS) using weak currents up to 2mA over 15-30 minutes.

 tDCS represents part of interventional neurophysiology; the electrical charges and densities administered during tDCS lie far below the threshold for releasing a stimulus and have a modular effect on existing neuronal elements.

-Depending on the duration, used current, current density and frequency of the stimulation, cortical activity is either stimulated or inhibited.
-If other established therapies fail, the supporting therapeutic effects of tDCS are:
+Depending on the duration, used current, current density and frequency, the stimulation is effective on inhibiting or activating cortical activity.
+If other established therapies fail, a supporting therapeutic effect of the tDCS:

 Use of the DC-STIMULATOR MOBILE:

 The DC-STIMULATOR MOBILE can be used as part of the day-to-day routine of therapy centers and practices.

 This device is best used when: